 No. If you need to see a specialist, you're free to choose any qualified doctor, inside or outside the PPO network.
 You're always covered.
 Although referrals are never required, the doctor providing your primary care can probably make some helpful suggestions as to which type of specialist you should see.

 Your out-of-pocket costs may be lower if you see an in-network specialist.

 No. You're free to use any hospital you wish for inpatient or outpatient care.
 However, your costs will be lower if you go to a hospital affiliated with the PPO network.

-Prior to a planned hospital admission, you or your doctor must call Health Care Alternatives to request "pre-admission certification".
+Prior to a planned hospital admission, you or your doctor must call Innovative Care Management to request "pre-admission certification".
 Pre-admission certification is required to make sure you'll receive the maximum amount of benefits under your plan.
 Failure to call could result in a penalty or reduced benefit for your hospital admission.